ramzi-omari/Shoppy-MERN-ECommerce/README.md

 - add a proxy to connect to the backend server
 - npm i redux react-redux redux-thunk redux-devtools-extension

+### FrontEnd notes:

+- to call an Action in the front we use Dispatch
+- to bring something in (datas) we use Selector

 ## Postman

 **Saving the Token in Postman** : to test the access with tokens we add a environment variable which takes the token when we login automatically